Automating document intake

 Troubleshooting

-Automation stopped firing.
+Stopped firing.
 Open the card.
-An amber Auto-paused chip means it was disabled by the system; the banner explains why — usually OAuth expired — reconnect Gmail or Connected user removed from workspace.
+An amber Auto-paused chip means the system disabled it; the banner explains why, usually OAuth expired, reconnect Gmail or Connected user removed from workspace.

-Messages match but no case appears.
-Open the automation's Activity log under the canvas and find the entry for that message.
-It tells you exactly which step failed.
+Matches but no case appears.
+Open the automation's Activity log under the canvas; the entry for that message names the failed step.

 Wrong mailbox or category.
-Open the automation; the Destination node holds the mailbox; the category is whatever the Extract template's linked source declares.
-If you need a different category, switch the template (or turn extraction off and pick a category directly).
+The Destination node holds the mailbox; the category comes from the Extract template's linked source.
+Switch the template, or turn extraction off and pick a category directly.

-Some attachments are skipped.
+Attachments skipped.
 If Files is off in the capture pills, attachments are ignored.
-Also: if the destination's category or the extraction template can't be resolved at run time, ingestion is skipped on purpose — fix the missing piece and the next message goes through.
+Attachments whose MIME type isn't in the automation's File types allowlist are filtered before ingestion.
+If the destination's category or extraction template can't resolve at run time, ingestion is skipped on purpose: fix the missing piece and the next message goes through.

 We use cookies to keep you signed in and improve the product.
 See our Cookie Policy.